 An assessment of current and historic land uses against the aspects defined as indicating a PALU in the RPI Act was undertaken.
-Table 6 summaries the assessment and shows that no evidence has been discovered of land uses practices that would lead to the MDS site being a PALU, that is there is no evidence of the project site been used for any intensive agricultural land use throughout its history.
+Table 5 summaries the assessment and shows that no evidence has been discovered of land uses practices that would lead to the area impacted by the MDS mine being a PALU, that is there is no evidence of the project site (ie footprint area) been used for any intensive agricultural land use throughout its history.